Liz Jackson (educationalist): Career

 After completing her PhD, Jackson joined the United States Peace Corps as a volunteer from 2009 to 2011.
 During that time she worked in South Africa as an Education Policy Specialist focusing on educational capacity building based in rural areas of the North-West and KwaZulu-Natal Provinces.
-In 2011, she worked as Policy Coordinator for the Higher Colleges of Technology, United Arab Emirates, based in Abu Dhabi, overseeing higher educational policy across the 17-campus college system and leading the System Survey Review and Institutional Effectiveness committees.
+In 2011, she worked as Policy Coordinator for the Higher Colleges of Technology, United Arab Emirates, based in Abu Dhabi, overseeing higher educational policy across the 17-campus college system.